-However despite this the faecal coliform group is still considered appropriate for qualitative monitoring of faecal contamination in natural waters, and for assessment of long terms trends in water quality over time.
-It is in this context that the indicators are used in the baseline water quality studies.
-The only major impediment to this use is the inability to discriminate between contamination of human and non-human origin.
-Such assessments must be made on the basis of subjective evaluation of likely sources and routes of contamination within the catchment.
+Despite this, the faecal coliform group is still considered appropriate for qualitative monitoring of faecal contamination in natural waters, and for assessment of long term trends in water quality over time.
+It is in this context that the indicators are used in the baseline water quality studies, providing continuity of record across periods where indicator organism preferences have changed.
+However, it should be recognised that neither faecal coliforms nor e.coli provide the ability to distinguish human from non-human faecal contamination.
+Such an assessment must be made on the basis of subjective evaluation of likely sources and routes of contamination within the catchment.